 Reduces the initiation interval (II) for a function or loop by

-allowing the concurrent execution of operations as described in Function and Loop Pipelining.
-A pipelined function or loop can
+allowing the concurrent execution of operations as described in Pipelining Loops.
+A pipelined function or loop can process new inputs

 As a default behavior, with the PIPELINE pragma or directive